krsnaMhn/DSA_Assignment/README.md

 # DSA_Assignment
-This repository is a assignment has to programming of the Comp_202(DSA)
+This repository is an assignment has to programming of the Comp_202(DSA)